-- The main contacts of contactors K1 and K2 must be installed between the Fronius Smart Meter and the inverter and the residual-current circuit breaker of the backup power circuits. - The supply voltage for contactors K1 and K2 is provided by the public grid and must be connected to phase 1 (L1) after the Fronius Smart Meter and fused accordingly. - An NC contact for the relay K3 interrupts the supply voltage to contactors K1 and K2.
+- The main contacts of contactors K1 and K2 must be installed between the Fronius Smart Meter and the inverter and the residual current circuit breaker of the backup power circuits. - The supply voltage for contactors K1 and K2 is provided by the public grid and must be connected to phase 1 (L1) after the Fronius Smart Meter and fused accordingly. - An NC contact for the relay K3 interrupts the supply voltage to contactors K1 and K2.
 This prevents the backup power network of the inverter from being switched to the public grid. - The NO contact of relay K3 gives feedback to the inverter on whether the locking was successfully performed by relay K3. - Additional inverters or other AC sources can be installed in the backup power circuit after the main contacts of K1 and K2.
 The sources are not synchronised to the network of the inverter because this backup power network has a frequency of 53 Hz. - The use of contactor K2 is optional in Australia.

-Al-pin separation
+All-pin separation

 cabling variant

 e.g. Germany,

 France, SpainCircuit Diagram

-The Circuit Diagram for the 4-pin double separation - e.g. Germany, can be found in the
+for the 2-pin double separation - e.g. Germany, can be found in the

-appendix of this document on page 164
+appendix to this document on page 171.

-The Circuit Diagram for the 4-pin single separation - e.g. France and Spain, can be
+The Circuit Diagram for the 2-pin single separation - e.g. France and Spain, can be

-found in the appendix of this document on page 165.Cabling of backup power circuit and non-backup power circuits
+found in the appendix to this document on page 172.Cabling of backup power circuit and non-backup power circuits